Last Updated on October 5, 2025 by Kayla

 Are you tired of counting calories and looking for a sustainable way to lose weight?
 If so, using CGM for weight loss is one way to implement personalized solutions and adapt your eating behaviors for good.

-As a Registered Dietitian and Bariatric Coach, I recognize that weight loss isn’t one-size-fits-all.
+As a Registered Dietitian and online CGM Coach, I recognize that weight loss isn’t one-size-fits-all.
 Everyone has unique circumstances and lifestyle factors that impact their ability to lose and maintain weight.

 CGM, or continuous glucose monitoring, is an effective, data-driven tool that can help identify patterns in your metabolism and reveal insights about how various foods impact your blood sugar levels.
 CGM provides flexibility to enjoy foods you love without being overly restrictive.